 Importantly, it takes a lot of essential oils to deplete glutathione, produce electrophiles, or cause liver damage.
-Studies suggest that 0.5 mL/kg of Cassia essential oils in rats can deplete glutathione.
-If this data were scaled up, it would take 35 mL to start to deplete glutathione.
+Studies suggest that 0.5 mL/kg of cassia essential oils in rats can deplete glutathione.
+If this data were scaled up, it would take 35 mL to even start to deplete glutathione in a human body.

 Can Essential Oils Protect the Liver?

-For much more about how essential oils effect the body, Join the Club.
+For much more about how essential oils effect the body, Join the Club!